Skip to content

 She/Her/Hers

-Shayonna Escalera earned her bachelor’s degree from Cedar Crest College in 2021, majoring in Social Work, with a minor in Spanish and a Child Welfare Certificate.
-During her undergraduate education, she led a weekly community outreach program with elementary and middle school children in the Allentown School District in Pennsylvania.
+Shayonna Escalera earned her bachelor’s degree from Cedar Crest College in 2021, majoring in Social Work, a minor in Spanish, as well as a Child Welfare Certificate.
+During her undergraduate education, Shayonna led a weekly community outreach program working with elementary and middle school children in the Allentown School District in Pennsylvania.
 Shayonna previously worked with children in foster care in Lehigh County, Pennsylvania.
-She earned her master’s degree from Marywood University in May of 2022, providing therapy to university students and later to children, adolescents, and families at an Outpatient Mental Health Clinic in Maryland.
+She earned her master’s degree from Marywood University in May of 2022.
+While at Marywood, she provided therapy to university students.
+After graduation, she provided therapy to children, adolescents, and families served at an Outpatient Mental Health Clinic in Maryland.
+In June 2025, she became a Certified Grief Educator after completing a 12-week training taught by one of the world’s grief & loss experts, David Kessler.

-Shayonna has experience working with individuals diagnosed with Anxiety Disorders, Major Depressive Disorder, Attention Deficit/Hyperactivity Disorder, Reactive Attachment Disorder, Oppositional Defiant Disorder, and Bipolar Personality Disorder.
-She particularly enjoys working with clients living with Anxiety and Depressive Disorders, integrating mindfulness-based approaches to help clients understand themselves and feel more connected in their lives.
+Shayonna has experience working with individuals who have diagnoses including: Anxiety Disorders, Major Depressive Disorder, Attention Deficit/Hyperactivity Disorder, Oppositional Defiant Disorder.
+Shayonna particularly enjoys working with clients living with anxiety, Obsessive Compulsive Disorder, and grief and loss.
+Shayonna’s passion is supporting others through their grief journey while integrating mindfulness-based approaches to find meaning and connection in their lives.

-Shayonna enjoys working with children, adolescents, and adults, focusing on improving confidence, emotion regulation, effective communication, and addressing negative self-talk.
-Her strengths-based and non-judgmental approach creates a warm and welcoming space for clients.
+Shayonna works with children, adolescents, adults, especially those who are part of the BIPOC and LGBTQ+ communities.
+She provides a safe environment for children and adolescents to improve confidence, emotion regulation, anxiety, and negative self-talk.
+Shayonna’s strengths-based, authentic, and non-judgmental approach creates a warm and welcoming space for clients.

-In her downtime, Shayonna loves reading, journaling, meditation, mindfulness, rewatching her favorite shows, listening to music, and playing the drums.
-She also finds peace through taking care of her house plants and listening to vinyl records.
+In her personal life, she loves reading, gaming, rewatching her favorite shows, listening to music, and playing the drums.
+She also finds peace through being outdoors, building Legos, & taking care of her house plants.

 Robin Harris, LCSW-C